 Leadership and Culture

-MacYouth nurtures the initiatives and ambitions of young Indigenous people by supporting them to take on leadership roles and supporting strong relationships with elders.
-Working in a culturally appropriate context with identified leaders, programs such as youth boards, governance and leadership training aim to engage young Indigenous people in decision-making in their communities.
+MacYouth nurtures the initiatives and ambitions of young Aboriginal people by supporting them to take on leadership roles and supporting strong relationships with elders.
+Working in a culturally appropriate context with identified leaders, programs such as youth boards, governance and leadership training aim to engage young Aboriginal people in decision-making in their communities.